ValentinKhanBlouki/flutter_adjustable_fontsize/README.md

 # Adjustable Fontsize (Example App)

-This [Flutter](https://flutter.dev/) project provides an example implementation of a feature that allows users to change the fontsize.
+This [Flutter](https://flutter.dev/) example app shows how users could conveniently adjust an app's fontsize. <br>
+This might help people with visual impairment to use the app. <br>
+Feel free to reuse and modify the code.

 ![App on iPhone](documentation_assets/demo.gif)

-This might help people with visual impairment to use the app.

-Feel free to reuse and modify the code.

 <br>